Mailu/Mailu/docs/swarm/1.5/README.md

 ### Networking mode
 On a swarm, the services are available (default mode) through a routing mesh managed by docker itself.
 With this mode, each service is given a virtual IP adress and docker manages the routing between this virtual IP and the container(s) provinding this service.
 With this default networking mode, I cannot get login working properly...
-As found in https://github.com/Mailu/Mailu/issues/375 ,  a workaround is to use the dnsrr networking mode at least for the front services
+As found in https://github.com/Mailu/Mailu/issues/375 ,  a workaround is to use the dnsrr networking mode at least for the front services.

 The main consequence/limiation will be that the front services will *not* be available on every node, but only on the node where it will be deployed.
 In my case, I have only one manager and I choose to deploy the front service to the manager node, so I know on wich IP the front service will be available (aka the IP adress of my manager node).

 ### Variable substitution